-- Individuals can sign up for the Charleston County Citizen Alert notification system at member.everbridge.net/index/453003085611698#/login. - While the University encourages all victims to report crime to the Charleston Police Department, anyone may report a crime anonymously by calling 911 or 843-577-7434 or by filing a report online at the Crime Stoppers of the Lowcountry website: 5541111.com/sitemenu.aspx?ID=213&.
+- Individuals can also sign up for the Charleston County Citizen Alert notification system at the following website: https://member.everbridge.net/index/453003085611698#/login. - While the university encourages all victims to report crime to the Charleston Police Department, anyone may report a crime anonymously by calling 911 or 843-577-7434 or by filing a report online at the Crime Stoppers of the Lowcountry website: 5541111.com/sitemenu.aspx?ID=213&.
 Anonymous reports of Clery Act crimes made through these channels will be included in the university's annual Security and Fire Safety report.

-Firefighting services are provided 24 hours a day by the Charleston Fire Department.
+Fire Protection and Emergency Medical Service - Firefighting services are provided 24 hours a day by the Charleston Fire Department.
 To report a fire, call 911.
-The Charleston Fire Department Fire Marshall's Office conducts inspections and enforces state fire-safety regulations.
-Charleston County EMS provides advanced life support for emergencies occurring at this campus.
+The Charleston Fire Department's Fire Marshall's Office conducts inspections and enforces state fire-safety regulations.
+Charleston County EMS provides advanced life-support for emergencies occurring at this campus.